My kids love making “art-crafts,” and Valentine’s Day is a great time to let them make crafts to show their love to family and friends.

 Oh man, we’ve all heard that stuff before.
 And you probably hear it right when you’re trying to fix dinner and the toddler is holding onto your leg wailing because he’s hungry.
 What to do?

-If you want to find out exactly what to say to nip these arguments quickly, and, even better, train your kids to eventually handle sharing without your intervention (!) sign up here for my free list of parenting prompts!
-Print it out and put it on your fridge so it’s there to save the day next time you have to help your kids share their toys and art supplies..
+If you want to find out exactly what to say to nip these arguments quickly, and, even better, train your kids to eventually handle sharing without your intervention (!) sign up here for the Mindful Mamas, Connected Kids Action Pack!
+Print out the prompts on sharing and put it on your fridge so it’s there to save the day next time you have to help your kids share their toys and art supplies..

 Get your free printable here.